Hperigo/Cinder-GeoUtils/README.md

 A couple of functions to help with geographic coordinates.
-To start you just need to set the geo::pixelSize viariable, it's the size of your equiretangular map
+To start you just need to set the geo::pixelSize variable, it's the size of your equiretangular map

 ![](example.png)